Discordant Limpet Shell, Lottia discors

 Discordant Limpet Shell, Lottia discors.
 Shell collected off the beach in the greater Los Cabos area, Baja California Sur, January 2020.
 Size: 4.1 cm (1.6 inches) x 3.8 cm (1.5 inches).
 Collection, photograph and identification courtesy of Bob Hillis, Ivins, Utah.

-Discordant Limpets are found attached to rocks in the intertidal zone to depths up to 8 m (25 feet).
-They range from Magdalena Bay, Baja California Sur to the central coastline of mainland Mexico and the Revillagigedo Islands and Tres Marias Islands and are found only in the extreme southern portions of the Sea of Cortez.
+Habitat and Distribution: Discordant Limpets are found attached to rocks in the intertidal zone, and to depths up to 8 m (25 feet).
+They are a subtropical to tropical Eastern Pacific species.
+In Mexican waters they range from Magdalena Bay, Baja California Sur to La Crucecita, Oaxaca, including the Revillagigedo Islands and Tres Marias Islands.
+They are found only in the extreme southern portions of the Gulf of California.
+Some sources extend this range south through Guatemala.